-Many unicellular organisms are unable to move by themselves.
+Many unicellular organisms cannot move on their own.
 Instead, they are transported by air, water or other organisms.
 Although there are some unicellular organisms that have adapted to move independently.
-For example, bacteria can have one or multiple flagella, which allows them to move.
-Multicellular organisms require movement to function and survive.
+For example, some bacteria have one or multiple flagella that allow them to move.
+Movement is essential for many multicellular organisms to function and survive.

-The bone is a living tissue made up of cells with similar structures that work together to perform a shared function.
+A bone is a living tissue composed of cells that work together to perform specific functions.
 There are 206 bones in the adult human skeleton, which provide structure and support to the body, protect vital organs, and enable movement.
 When a bone is broken, it has the ability to repair itself.

 Below, you can see some of the major bones in the body.